Precious Metals We Use

 VG Jewellers experienced goldsmiths are trained to work with all precious metals, from platinum and gold to sterling silver.

 The range of metals to choose from when manufacturing jewellery is quite extensive and to help with the selection process, we have provided a list of the most popular metals which we work with in our workshop, each with its own advantages and distinctive qualities.
 We will recommend the most appropriate metal in accordance with the ring style, wearability, and your preferred budget.

 Pure gold is often referred to as 24 carat (ct in UK, k in US), but as it is quite soft and malleable, it is not the most suitable for an item worn every day.
 The more commonly used golds are 9k, 14k and 18k, where gold is combined with other metals to make them more durable.

 These carat grades contain the following percentages of gold:

 14 carat: 58.5%

 18 carat: 75%

-The higher the carat grade, the richer the color will be, and the more resistant to tarnishing.
+The higher the carat grade, the richer the colour will be, and the more resistant to tarnishing.
 The higher the gold’s carat grade is, the more expensive it becomes.

 The scale of carat grading is the same for white as it is for yellow gold.
-However, the higher the carat grade of white gold, the deeper the gunmetal white color.
+However, the higher the carat grade of white gold, the deeper the gunmetal white colour.

 Rose gold is alloyed with a percentage of copper, which gives it its rosy pink tinge.
-With rose gold, the higher the carat grade the more subtle the color appears.
+With rose gold, the higher the carat grade the more subtle the colour appears.